Fighting Against Ageism

 Ageism is defined as prejudice or discrimination on the basis of a person’s age.
-When it comes to seniors, ageism can be more prominent when compared to the younger generation, nevertheless, a lot of opportunities live within the older generation that should not be overlooked.
+When it comes to seniors, ageism can be more prominent when compared to the younger generation.
+Nevertheless, there is a lot of potential within the older generation that should not be overlooked.

 Technology changes on a daily basis.
 Even industry experts can feel overwhelmed or out of the loop when it comes to understanding the newest features and releases but it’s adapting them to the older generations which prove to be the most challenging.